 Self Graduate Fellows travel together to Washington, D.C. for a customized government and science policy seminar.
-This seminar is held every other year; fellows participate in their second or third year in the fellowship.
-The seminar typically takes place in October, overlapping with the KU fall break.
-The seminar features sessions with D.C. experts on topics including political parties and leadership, Congress, public policymaking and processes, the federal budget, science policy advocacy, and policy fellowships.
+This seminar is held every other year.
+Fellows typically participate in their second or third year of the fellowship.
+Sessions include presentations by D.C. experts on topics including political parties and leadership, Congress, public policymaking and processes, the federal budget, science policy advocacy, and policy fellowships.
 The seminar also includes tours of the city and monuments and a networking dinner with local Society of Self Fellows.
-The next Government and Science Policy Seminar was originally scheduled for October 2021; however, due to the impact of COVID-19, the 2021-2022 Seminar is delayed and now scheduled for March 20-23, 2022.
+The next Government and Science Policy Seminar is scheduled for October 14-17, 2024.